becketalservices/beas-cnx-cloud/docs/AWS/chapter4.md

 **Test the access to your ingress loadbalancer by IP**

-As your DNS entry is still pointing to the "old" infrastructure, DNS name can not yet tested.
+Your DNS entry may still pointing to the "old" infrastructure.
+In this case the DNS name can not yet tested.

 Access the Load Balancer DNS name e.g. curl -v -k "https://<lb ip>"